Sigil-Ebook/Sigil/manual/searching.rst

 The :guilabel:`Look in` combo-box offers various places where Sigil should search.
 Currently, it can only search in the currently open file or all the |html| files [#]_.
 In the future it will be able to search across all the |css| files and all the files of any type in the |epub| book.

-.. [#] And only in the :ref:`code-view`, not in the :ref:`book-view`.
-This limitation exists because of technical restrictions, and will be removed in time.

 This leads us to the various search modes, which represent the true power of the Find & Replace dialog; the *Normal* search mode just matches every character you typed exactly as it is, but the other modes are more involved.